Azure AD Connect – the wizard installation is easy, so why do I need training?

 Also, the wizard doesn’t cover high availability, customising rules for your particular environment, upgrading (except in the simplest configuration), and other useful scenarios such as merging groups from different AD forests.

 Question: Microsoft has produced a lot of documentation that’s free.
 Can’t I learn what I need to know from this?

-Answer: A lot of excellent documentation is available but it’s inconsistent in style and format, and it’s not structured for learning.
+Answer: A lot of excellent documentation is available but it. is inconsistent in style and format, and it is not structured for learning.
 There are also significant gaps, and even contradictions!

 The Masterclass goes into great detail about Azure AD Connect, and this information is not found anywhere in the Microsoft documentation that I have seen so far.
-Hailemichael A, Programmer/Analyst, US
+Hailemichael, Programmer/Analyst, US

-Our Azure AD Connect Masterclass is a comprehensive, structured, authoritative training course that brings together information from multiple sources, augmented with our own experience of real implementations.
-It includes tried and tested materials, and step-by-step labs that demonstrate all the key aspects and capabilities of the product.
+Our Azure AD Connect Masterclass, and our new video training series, are comprehensive, structured and authoritative, bringing together information from multiple sources, augmented with our own experience of real implementations.
+They include tried and tested materials, and step-by-step labs/demonstrations that show all the key aspects and capabilities of the product.

 Question: What’s the difference between MIM and AAD Connect, and do we need to implement both?